 Even God himself SPOKE things which do not exist as though they did.
 (Need we go back to the very beginning when God SPOKE and the creation was formed from NOTHING!!!)
-God knew his children did not exist yet (are you following me?), and even though He did know because God knows all things so He knew what was to come, but He still chose to speak it out of His own mouth, because what we speak we believe.
+God knew his children did not exist yet (are you following me?).
+And even though He knew what was to come, He still chose to speak it out of His own mouth, because what we speak we believe.
 I feel that God was using this as an example to us all.

 In verse 18: It reads “who, contrary to hope, in hope believed…” See Abraham hoped, and in his hope, he believed.
 What are we hoping for, that we have been hoping for so long, but yet have not turned that hope into belief?